When we dream of a great garden, all too often, we are thinking of Grandma and Grandpa, not the Moon, nor its phases and signs.

 First, consult an Almanac.
 I have used several in the past, but my favorite is The Farmers’ Almanac.
 Not only does the book itself offer great information, but the Farmers’ Almanac website takes it a few steps further.

 Next, I recommend two books on the subject.
-The first is Raising with the Moon, by Jack R. Pyle and Taylor Reese.
-In this book, the authors offer detailed information on how to use the Moon phases and signs for gardening and how it works.
+The first is Raising with the Moon, by Jack Pyle and Taylor Reese.
+These authors offer detailed information on how to use the Moon phases and signs for gardening and how it works.

 It also gives information on how using these celestial bodies can work in other aspects of life, from fishing and working with livestock, to cutting hair, baking and canning and preserving that great harvest.

 The second book is You and the Man in the Moon, also by Jack R. Pyle and Taylor Reese.
 This book covers all aspects of how to use an almanac effectively.
 Not sure what all those symbols and squiggles are in the almanac?

 Don’t worry.
 This book covers those Symbols, Drawings & Terms, as well as Weather Forecasts, Moon Phases & Signs, Gardening Guides and so much more.

 I have both of these books, and refer to them frequently.
 They are the best ones I have read, and give detailed information on how Moon phase and sign gardening works.
 Both are perfect for any gardener’s personal library!